-Welcome to EGI, home of Classic Film Lesson Plans for Teens and Young Adults
+Welcome to EGI, home of Classic Film Study Guides for High School and College Students

 Be sure to check out Onalee’s Latest Commentary